Polar Security Cutter program: Project timeline

 Initially, Halter Marine anticipated that the lead ship would be delivered in summer 2024, with the second PSC in 2025, and the third vessel in late 2027.
-However, as of July 2023 the lead ship has been delayed to 2025.
+However, as of July 2023 the lead ship has been delayed and the delivery may not occur until 2028.
+The Government Accountability Office has identified four primary factors contributing to delay in PSC design maturity: general lack of experience for designing and building icebreakers in the United States, the complexity of the PSC's design, significant changes from the original design, and impacts of the COVID-19 pandemic.

 In November 2022, Bollinger Shipyards announced that it would buy VT Halter Marine and oversee the construction of the Polar Security Cutters.
 On November 22, 2022, Bollinger Shipyards announced it had completed the acquisition of VT Halter Marine and ST Engineer Halter Marine Offshore.
 Construction of the Polar Security Cutters will still be completed in Pascagoula, MS at what will be called Bollinger Mississippi Shipbuilding.

+In August 2023, Bollinger Shipyards began steel cutting for eight "prototype modules" for the first Polar Security Cutter.

+On 7 May 2024, the Congressional Budget Office testified before the Subcommittee on Transportation and Maritime Security of the Committee on Homeland Security.
+The Congressional Budget Office estimated that the total cost of three vessels would be $5.1 billion, about 60% more than the Coast Guard's estimate in March 2024, and the delivery of the first vessel would be in 2029.
+In December 2024, it was estimated that the vessel would be operational in 2030 at the earliest.
+When subcommittee chair Carlos A. Giménez asked why the Polar Security Cutter design was only 67% complete after five years of work, a Government Accountability Office witness explained that nothing like the Polar Security Cutter has been built in the United States in 50 years; American shipbuilders have no recent experience building large icebreakers.
+Coast Guard Vice Admiral Paul Thomas reminded the subcommittee that Halter Marine chose to base the PSC design upon the proposed Polarstern II design, rather than upon an existing Finnish icebreaker suggested by the Coast Guard.
+Because the Polarstern II has never been built, its design is necessarily incomplete.

+On 25 March 2025, Bollinger Shipyards secured a $951 million contract modification for the Polar Security Cutter program.
+The completion of the first vessel is anticipated by May 2030.

 Design

-The Polar Security Cutters will be the largest icebreakers ever commissioned by the United States Coast Guard and the largest coast guard vessel in the world.
+The Polar Security Cutters will be the largest icebreakers ever commissioned by the United States Coast Guard.
 With an overall length of 460 ft, beam of 88 ft, and a full load displacement of 22900 LT, they will be bigger, wider and heavier than the current record-holder, the medium icebreaker USCGC Healy.
 The general design is reportedly based on the proposed German polar research vessel Polarstern II which has been modified and adapted to USCG requirements such as long open water transit from its home port to Antarctica.
-The PCSs will have accommodation for up to 186 crew, scientists and other personnel, and endurance time of 90 days.
+The PSCs will have accommodation for up to 186 crew, scientists and other personnel, and endurance time of 90 days.